 And when you brief a recruiter on your ‘urgent’ job, demand a rapidly assembled shortlist, and then sit on it for 8 weeks, do you realize it’s not just the recruiter you have sent on a costly and frustrating wild-goose chase?
 There are six candidates who have been briefed on that job, told it’s you hiring and advised their resume is on your desk.
 And if foolishly, you have given that order out to 6 recruiters, that could be 25 candidates waiting to hear back from you.
 Getting increasingly angry.
 At you.

 And don’t for a moment think the recruiter, stuck in the middle, is going to take the rap for your behavior.
 Why should they?
 The candidate will know it’s your actions that have caused the disappointment and frustration.

 And trust me, candidates resent your actions.
 They vent their fury at your unprofessional, disrespectful behavior, and blog about it, and they spit your name out across social media.

 They tell their friends and colleagues what a bunch of cowboys you are, and they refuse to be considered for future jobs at your company, and for all, I know they stop using your products and services.

 And you deserve it.

 So, wake up, you line managers, HR dudes, and internal recruitment teams.

 Your personal and employer brands are being irreparably harmed by your bureaucratic inefficiency (at best), and arrogant disregard, at worst.

-And when the market turns, and hiring heats up, as it will, your chickens will flock home to roost.
-The best talent, and the recruiters who represent them, will avoid you like the plague, leaving you to hire from the dregs, and fighting to rebuild your personal reputation.
+And when the market turns and hiring heats up, as it will, your chickens will flock home to roost.
+The best talent, and the recruiters who represent them, will avoid you like the plague, leaving you to hire from the dregs and fight to rebuild your personal reputation.